lechien73/gitpod_migrate/README.md

 It's a migration tool for Gitpod.
 When students change their default editor in account settings to VSCode instead of Theia, certain parts of their older repositories may stop working.

 This tool can be provided to students.
 They will need to run it from their project directory.
+See the usage section below.

 ## How?